Nutation dynamics and multifrequency resonance in a many-body seesaw

-{\it Phase diagram.} We finally address the phase diagram for the searching of CTC phase.
-From the above analysis the modulating frequency matters.
-This modulating frequency has a number of important consequences to the dynamics.
-In the extremely low modulating limit, the system follows adiabatically the dynamics of the Hamiltonian.
-In the high frequency limit, that is, $\omega \gg \text{max}(\epsilon_n) - \text{min}(\epsilon_n)$, the effective dynamics can be well described by the effective Floquet Hamiltonian defined by $U(T_0) = \exp(-iH_F T_0)$\cite{blanes2009magnus,goldman2014periodically}.
-To the third-order approximation\cite{eckardt2017colloquium,eckardt2015high}, $H_F = -J_F \sum_i (b_i^\dagger b_{i+1} +h.c.) + \frac{U}{2}\sum_i n_i(n_i-1)$, where $J_F = (1-\frac{5\alpha^2}{12\omega^2})J$.
-The latter case was widely used in literatures for the searching of novel phases, including the spin-orbit coupling\cite{jackeli2009mott,liu2011low,galitski2013spin} in lattice models as well as some exotic topological phases\cite{liu2014realization, neupane2014observation,li2015exotic}.
+{\it Phase diagram.} We finally address the phase diagram for the searching of the multifrequency resonance phase.
+From the above analysis the modulation frequency matters.
+This modulation frequency has a number of important consequences to the dynamics.
+In the extremely low modulation limit, the system follows adiabatically the dynamics of the Hamiltonian.
+In the high-frequency limit, that is, $\omega \gg \text{max}(\epsilon_n) - \text{min}(\epsilon_n)$, the effective dynamics can be well described by the effective Floquet Hamiltonian defined by $U(T_0) = \exp(-iH_\text{F} T_0)$ \cite{blanes2009magnus,goldman2014periodically}.
+To the third-order approximation \cite{eckardt2017colloquium,eckardt2015high}, $H_\text{F} = -J_\text{F} \sum_i (b_i^\dagger b_{i+1} +h.c.) + \frac{U}{2}\sum_i n_i(n_i-1)$, where $J_\text{F} = (1-\frac{5\alpha^2}{12\omega^2})J$.
+The latter case was widely used in literature for the searching of novel phases, including the spin-orbit coupling \cite{jackeli2009mott,liu2011low,galitski2013spin} in lattice models as well as some exotic topological phases \cite{liu2014realization, neupane2014observation,li2015exotic}.
 We are mainly interested in the physics between these two limits.
-In Fig. \ref{fig-fig5}, we show that in the relative low modulating limit, the wave function is thermalized.
-With the increasing of modulating frequency, it enters the mixed phase, which exhibits non-regular oscillation.
-From its Fourier spectrum, one may see multiply modulating frequencies due to coupling of a lot of low-lying eigenstates.
-In this way, the period oscillation is hard to be developed in the experimental accessible time window.
-With the further increasing of modulating frequency, the dynamics will finally be restricted to the lowest two states, in which almost perfect oscillation can be found.
+In Fig. \ref{fig-fig6}, we show that in the relatively low modulation limit, the wave function is thermalized.
+With the increasing of modulation frequency, it enters the mixed phase, which exhibits non-regular oscillation.
+From its Fourier spectroscopy, one may see multiply modulation frequencies due to the coupling of a lot of low-lying eigenstates.
+In this way, the period oscillation is hard to be developed in the experimental accessible time.
+With the further increase of modulation frequency, the dynamics will finally be restricted to the lowest two states, in which almost perfect oscillation can be found.
 The crossover between these three cases is somewhat smooth, probably due to the finite size effect.
-We also find the on-set of the CTC depends strongly on the degree of tilting $\alpha$.
-The larger the degree of tilting is, the larger the commensurate ratio is required to be.
+We also find the on-set of the multifrequency resonance depends strongly on the inclination $\alpha$.
+The larger this inclination is, the larger the commensurate ratio is required to be.